 What is Congestive Heart Failure?

-Nearly 500,000 people in the United States are diagnosed with congestive heart failure yearly.
-Currently, 6.5 million Americans over the age of 20 have heart failure.
+Nearly 500,000 Americans are diagnosed with congestive heart failure yearly, and 6.5 million over the age of 20 have heart failure.
 Congestive heart failure means it is difficult for the heart to pump blood throughout the body.
-Of course, your body depends on the heart to effectively pump nutrient-rich blood to cells.
-And cells need a sufficient blood supply to function correctly.
+Of course, a body depends on the heart to effectively pump nutrient-rich blood to cells, which need a sufficient blood supply to function correctly.

 Individuals with congestive heart failure may experience symptoms such as: